-Several other "game" species of Cichlid are native to the Amazon basin.
-The oscar (Astronatus ocellatus), known in Brazil as 'cara acu' and as 'palometa in Spanish speaking countries, has become common throughout the south Florida canal system, thanks to aquarist releases.
-It is a very common native of Bolivia and is found in varying numbers in central Amazonian black water.
+Several other fun to catch species of Cichlid are native to the Amazon basin.
+The oscar (Astronatus ocellatus), known in Brazil as 'cara acu' has become common throughout the south Florida canal system, thanks to aquarist releases.
+It is found in varying numbers in central Amazonian black water.
 Oscars use their their flattened round bodies to good advantage, generating surprising force for their size as a rod and reel adversary.
 We’ve caught these up to the 5 pound class (well over the current world record size).

 Jacunda or Pike Cichlid

-Jacundá (pike cichlid or mataguaro), are common in Amazonian Brazil, Venezuela and Columbia.
-This smaller close cousin of the peacock bass is represented in peacock waters by several species in the genus Crenicichla.
-Although Crenicichla species vary widely in coloration and markings, they are remarkably similar in form and habit within central Amazonian waters.
-Although like oscars, jacundá don't get terribly large (under 5-pounds) they'll sometimes aggressively take many of the same black bass-sized lures and flies used for peacocks.
+Jacundá (pike cichlids) are members of the genus Crenicichla, a wide-ranging taxon with over 70 Neotropical species.
+Found in similar waters, they are commonly caught while peacock bass fishing.
+Although the various Crenicichla species in Amazonian Brazil vary widely in coloration and markings, they are remarkably similar in form and habit.
+Like oscars, jacundá don't get terribly large (under 5-pounds) but they'll aggressively take many of the same black bass-sized lures and flies used for peacocks.

 Jacunda relate strongly to structure and strike very powerfully for their size.
 They fight with strong, short runs and an intense, bulldog-like style.
 On an ultralight casting/spinning rod or 5 - weight fly-rod and floating line, both jacunda and oscars are great fun to catch.